soufcod3/POO4/README.md

 * ```throw()``` stops the code

-* Displaying an exception's error message:
+* To display an exception's error message:
 ```
 try {
     echo division(5) . "\n";